craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    This installation takes several minutes to complete.
 Continue with the next task and leave the download in the background.

-### Exercise 3: Managing centralized Office 365 ProPlus installations
+### Exercise 3: Manage centralized Office 365 ProPlus installations

 #### Task 1: Verify ODT download